 Those looking to paddle their own boat can rent rafts, canoes and inflatable "duckies."
 The best stretches on the Snake for canoeists and novice boaters are from the Jackson Lake Dam to Pacific Creek—where the placid river glides through the wildlife paradise of the Oxbow Bend—and South Park to Astoria, where the current is faster but only one minor rapid, King's Wave, challenges paddlers to stay upright.

 For the experienced whitewater paddler or those looking to learn more, the kayaking in and around Jackson Hole is top notch.
 Though the season is relatively short, there is plenty of challenging paddling to be had.
-Check in with one of the knowledgeable whitewater outfits, such as Rendezvous River Sports, for timely local tips on paddle-friendly sections of the Hoback, Greys, and Gros Ventre rivers
+Check in with one of the knowledgeable whitewater outfits, such as Leisure Sports or Rendezvous River Sports, for timely local tips on paddle-friendly sections of the Hoback, Greys, and Gros Ventre rivers

 Beyond the Snake

 The Snake River isn't the only aquatic oasis in Jackson Hole.
 Boaters also have a variety of excursions to choose from on Jenny, Jackson, String and Leigh lakes.
 There is a quick shuttle to ferry hikers and sightseers across Jenny Lake to Hidden Falls, and the Grand Teton Lodge Company offers tours (with and without meals) whisking boaters across the vast expanses of Jackson Lake to spots such as Elk Island in the shadow of Mount Moran.
 Motorboating is allowed on Jackson Lake, where one will find cruisers intermingling with water-skiers and wakeboarders.
 Though sailing is also popular on Jackson Lake, it is often made especially challenging by quickly changing conditions and mountain weather.